shreya0522/k8s-imp-concepts/aws.md

 ## ✅ General

 ✅ 1.
 What is AWS?
 What are its main services?

-📌 Answer: AWS (Amazon Web Services) is a secure, cloud services platform by Amazon that provides on-demand computing resources (servers, storage, databases, etc.) over the internet, with pay-as-you-go pricing.
+AWS (Amazon Web Services) is a secure, cloud services platform by Amazon that provides on-demand computing resources (servers, storage, databases, etc.) over the internet, with pay-as-you-go pricing.

-🔧 Main Categories of AWS Services:
+**🔧 Main Categories of AWS Services:**

 | Category       | Example Services             | Purpose                                     |
 | -------------- | ---------------------------- | ------------------------------------------- |
 | **Compute**    | EC2, Lambda, ECS             | Run apps and services                       |